-Premium subscribers also have a “Running” feature that allows them to find their running tempo and get songs with a beat that match it.
+Premium subscribers also have a “Running” feature that allows them to find their running tempo and get songs with a beat that matches it.
 Once Spotify finds your tempo, it leaves the beats-per-minute setting alone, so your music becomes a metronome of sorts.

 Getting fit (or staying fit) doesn’t have to be so difficult.
 With how chaotic life gets, it’s nice to have a little help from the App Stores to relieve our stresses and help us stay on track no matter what our fitness level is.
 With so many amazing apps out there to help us be healthy, we really have no excuse not to use them.
 Have you tried any of these before?
 Which one are you most excited about?

 Don’t forget to come in to our KUBEX Logan, Utah health club and utilize some of these apps during your workouts!